-Session of meeting Date of the meeting Resolution(s) of the meeting The 5th Meeting (Extraordinary) of the Fourth Session of the Board of Directors 12 January 2022 The Resolution on the Adjustment of the Plan for the Public Issuance of A Share Convertible Corporate Bonds of the Company, the Resolution on the Proposed Plan (Revised Draft) for the Public Issuance of A Share Convertible Corporate Bonds of the Company, the Resolution on the Feasibility Report (Revised Draft) on the Use of Proceeds from the Public Issuance of A Share Convertible Bonds of the Company, and the Resolution on the Dilution of the Current Returns by the Public Issuance of A Share Convertible Corporate Bonds and the Remedial Measures (Revised Draft) were considered and approved at the meeting.
+Date of the Session of meeting meeting Resolution(s) of the meeting The 5th Meeting (Extraordinary) of the Fourth Session of the Board of Directors 12 January 2022 The Resolution on the Adjustment of the Plan for the Public Issuance of A Share Convertible Corporate Bonds of the Company, the Resolution on the Proposed Plan (Revised Draft) for the Public Issuance of A Share Convertible Corporate Bonds of the Company, the Resolution on the Feasibility Report (Revised Draft) on the Use of Proceeds from the Public Issuance of A Share Convertible Bonds of the Company, and the Resolution on the Dilution of the Current Returns by the Public Issuance of A Share Convertible Corporate Bonds and the Remedial Measures (Revised Draft) were considered and approved at the meeting.
 In addition, the Resolution on Remuneration Settlement Plan for Senior Management in 2020 was considered and approved at the meeting.
 The remuneration plan for the chairman of the Board of Directors and the chairman of the Supervisory Committee shall be submitted for consideration by the annual general meeting, while that for senior management shall be presented to the annual general meeting.
-The 6th Meeting (Regular) of the Fourth Session of the Board of Directors 30 March 2022 The Resolution on the 2021 Compliance Report of the Company, the Resolution on the 2021 Risk Management Report of the Company, the Resolution on the 2021 Internal Control Evaluation Report of the Company, the Resolution on the 2021 Information Technology Management Report of the Company, the Resolution on the 2021 Social Responsibility and Environmental, Social and Governance Report of the Company, the 2021 Annual Work Report of the Management, the Key Tasks of the Board of Directors in 2022, the 2021 Duty Performance Report of the Audit Committee of the Board of Directors, the Resolution on the 2022 Work Plan of the Company, the Resolution on the Appointment of Mr. Luo Liming as Vice President and Executive Committee Member of the Company, the Resolution on the Appointment of Mr. Du Pengfei as Business Director and Executive Committee Member of the Company, as well as the Resolution on Convening the 2021 Annual General Meeting of the Company were considered and approved at the meeting.
-Moreover, the Resolution on 2021 Final Accounts Plan of the Company, the Resolution on 2021 Annual Report of the Company, the 2021 Annual Work Report of the Company, the 2021 Annual Work Report of the Company, the 2021 Annual Report of the Company, the Resolution on 2021 Profit Distribution Plan of the Company, the Resolution on 2021 Annual Report of the Company, the 2021 Annual Work Report of the Company, and the Resolution on 2022 Capital Expenditure Budget of the Company, and the Resolution on 2022 Capital Expenditure Budget of the Company, and the Resolution on 2022 Capital Expenditure Budget of the Company, and the Resolution on General Mandate to Issue Shares were considered and approved at the meeting, and were submitted for consideration/report by the annual general meeting.
+The 6th Meeting (Regular) of the Fourth Session of the Board of Directors 30 March 2022 The Resolution on the 2021 Compliance Report of the Company, the Resolution on the 2021 Risk Management Report of the Company, the Resolution on the 2021 Internal Control Evaluation Report of the Company, the Resolution on the 2021 Information Technology Management Report of the Company, the Resolution on the 2021 Social Responsibility and Environmental, Social and Governance Report of the Company, the 2021 Annual Work Report of the Management, the Key Tasks of the Board of Directors in 2022, the 2021 Duty Performance Report of the Audit Committee of the Board of Directors, the Resolution on the 2022 Work Plan of the Company, the Resolution on the Appointment of Mr. Luo Liming as Vice President and Executive Committee Member of the Company, the Resolution on the Appointment of Mr. Du Pengfei as Business Director and Executive Committee Member of the Company, the Resolution on Rules (Revised in 2022) for Integrity of the Company, as well as the Resolution on Convening the 2021 Annual General Meeting of the Company were considered and approved at the meeting.
+Moreover, the Resolution on 2021 Final Accounts Plan of the Company, the Resolution on 2021 Profit Distribution Plan of the Company, the Resolution on 2021 Annual Report of the Company, the Resolution on 2021 Annual Report of the Company, the Resolution on 2021 Annual Report of the Company, the Resolution on 2021 Annual Report of the Company, the Resolution on 2021 Annual Report of the Company, the Resolution on 2021 Annual Report of the Company, the Resolution on 2021 Annual Report of the Company, the Resolution on 2021 Annual Report of the Company, the Resolution on 2021 Annual Report of the Company, and the Resolution on General Mandate to Issue Shares were considered and approved at the meeting, and were submitted for consideration/report by the annual general meeting.